British Rail Class 175: First North Western

 Early operations of the Class 175 were troubled by low unit availability on account of reliability problems; several services were substituted for by older locomotive-hauled trains at short notice.
 To address these issues, the fleet was subject to remedial work, which was largely centred around improvements to the performance of the brakes and bogies.
 These changes were reportedly successful, having resulted in the reliability of the trains improving substantially.

+Wales & Borders franchise

 As part of a restructure of franchise areas, during October 2003, FNW's services on the North Wales Coast Line from Birmingham and Manchester to Llandudno and Holyhead were transferred to the Wales & Borders franchise.
 All 27 Class 175s were transferred to Wales & Borders, who then sublet 11 to FNW.
 This arrangement was maintained following FNW's Manchester to Barrow and Windermere services being transferred to First TransPennine Express (FTPE) in February 2004.
 After FTPE took delivery of DMUs, this arrangement ceased during December 2006.